Port Everglades & Fort Lauderdale Maritime Attorneys

 Injured in Fort Lauderdale or at Port Everglades?
 Discuss Your Injury Claim With Our Fort Lauderdale Maritime Attorneys

-If you are a passenger or a crew member who has been injured in a yacht, recreational boating, cruise ship or other maritime accident at Port Everglades or anywhere else is the Ft.
+If you are a passenger or a crew member who has been injured in a yacht, recreational boating, cruise ship, or other maritime accident at Port Everglades or anywhere else in the Ft.
 Lauderdale area, the attorneys at Brais Law Firm can help.
 Our lawyers are seasoned professionals who have the knowledge and resources to help you obtain maximum compensation for your injuries.
 Call our law offices today at 800-499-0551 or complete our online contact form to schedule a free consultation with our Fort Lauderdale maritime attorneys.